-Rogan regularly uses topical CBD lotions and creams to reduce inflammation in localized areas.
-He used a CBD lotion as part of his treatment to overcome elbow tendinitis.
-Rogan is also a fan of cbdMD Recover Cream with a formula designed to target inflammation.
-Charlotte’s Web Hemp Infused Cream is a good alternative with 750mg of CBD.
+Rogan regularly uses cbdMD CBD Recover Cream to deal with aches, pains and sore muscles.
+He used topical CBD lotions and creams as part of his treatment to overcome elbow tendinitis. cbdMD CBD Recover Cream has a formula specifically designed to target inflammation.
+It comes in a tub or squeeze tube with either 300mg, 750mg or 1500mg of CBD.

 Electronic Muscle Stimulation